 - Endangerment of Public Safety:

-- In certain situations, if the trucking company or driver’s actions show a clear disregard for public safety (e.g., knowingly sending a driver with health issues, alcohol intoxication, or extreme fatigue to operate a truck), punitive damages can serve as a deterrent to prevent future harm to the public.
+- In certain situations, if the trucking company or driver’s actions show a clear disregard for public safety (e.g., knowingly sending a driver with health issues, alcohol intoxication, or extreme fatigue to operate a truck), deterrent damages can serve as a deterrent to prevent future harm to the public.

 Conclusion